EXtremeExploit/KappaPad/README.md

 The Arduino Sketch is located in the KappaPad directory of this repository.

 * **Change the pins and keys you will use in `config.h`.**
-* **If your board doesn't have onboard LED on pin 13, you can change it to custom LED or proper onboard LED**
+* **If your board doesn't have onboard LED on pin 13, you can change it to custom LED or proper onboard LED, or simply disable toggle led by setting it to -1**

 # **IF YOU ARE GONNA CHANGE KEYS, ONLY LOWERCASE ENGLISH ALPHABET IS SUPPORTED FOR OPTIMIZATIONS (a-z)**